Sunset Commission Member Appointments

 Step 2

-Applicants who meet the minimum requirements will receive a confirmation email containing three questions designed to assess their interest in Sunset and approach to the job.
+Applicants who meet the minimum requirements (bachelor’s degree and 3 years of related experience) will receive a confirmation email containing three questions designed to assess their interest in Sunset and critical thinking skills.
 You will receive the email within one business day of submitting the documents required under Step 1.
 Please be sure to check your spam folder for any correspondence from Sunset.

 To be considered further, you must submit your responses to the three questions within 48 hours of the email timestamp.
 Please do not start the application process unless you will have time to answer the questions within the required timeframe.
 Once submitted, you will not be allowed to revise your responses.